scrapy/scrapy/docs/intro/tutorial.rst

 1. Creating a new Scrapy project
 2. Writing a :ref:`spider <topics-spiders>` to crawl a site and extract data
 3. Exporting the scraped data using the command line
-4. Change spider to recursively follow links
+4. Changing spider to recursively follow links
 5. Using spider arguments

 Scrapy is written in Python_.
 If you're new to the language you might want to